-It can be difficult to figure out how to earn extra cash when you're a mom taking care of small kids.
+It can be difficult to figure out how to earn extra money when you're a mom taking care of small kids.
 "As a mom," says Maggie O'Neill, founder of real estate consulting company City 2 Upstate and mother of two, "whether you work full time or you stay at home, whether you have a partner or whether you don't, everything falls on you."

 A lack of time and flexibility are two of the main challenges moms face when it comes to finding part-time work, says O'Neill.
 But there are a number of flexible side hustles that you can squeeze into short windows of time while the kids are at school, for example, or even when they're asleep.